General FAQs and troubleshooting

 Q: What are the system requirements for KDB.AI?

-Q: What kind of vector indexes are supported?
+Q: What vector indexes are supported?

-Q: What kind of data types are supported?
+Q: What data types are supported?

 A: KDB.AI supports the data types listed here.